Lyang556/binder-design/README.md

 ```

-You can utilize it when you want to change docking protocol that you want (such as Rifdock?).
+You can utilize it when you want to change docking protocol that you want (such as Rifdock / zdock ...).